imjoy-team/ImJoy/docs/docs/getting_started.md

 ### Workflow
 You can then create your own workflow by defining a sequence of processing steps.
 Such workflows can be saved and then shared with other ImJoy users (**HOW??**).

+# Going offline

+If you have already installed the **Python Plugin Engine**, then you can run ImJoy in offline mode.
+What you do is to run the engine with `python -m imjoy --serve` .
+And it will download all the files for offline access, after that, if you run `python -m imjoy` in the **same directory**, you will have your personal ImJoy web app which can be access by [http://127.0.0.1:8080](http://127.0.0.1:8080).

+Also notice that, even though ImJoy can run without internet, depends on the implementation of the plugin, some plugins maybe unusable when you go offline.